 Other Activities.
-Arts Endowment staff continued to work closely with the OIG on issues of mutual interest, such as the independent audit of the Agency's financial statements for fiscal year 2009, and Recovery Act activities.
-As mentioned in the Semiannual Report, during this period the OIG consisted of three auditors.
-The Agency is now actively recruiting to fill the Inspector General position (at the SES level).
+Arts Endowment staff continued to work closely with the OIG on issues of mutual interest, such as the independent audit of the Agency's financial statements for fiscal year 2010, and Recovery Act activities.
+As mentioned in the Semiannual Report, during this period the OIG consisted of the Inspector General and two auditors.
+The Agency is now actively recruiting to fill a senior auditor position.